 In April 2004 a property was donated to the charity when its market value was £165,000.
+In the financial year ended 5 April 2014 the leasehold was purchased on this property for £16,000.
 One of the conditions of the donation was that the donor continues to live in the property for the duration of her life, after which the Trustees are able to deal with the property in any manner.
 The Trustees have re-classified this as an expendable endowment fund which they consider to be more appropriate than restricted funds as they are unable to use the fund at the current time.
-During the year, £16,000 has been transferred to the expendable endowment fund, which is the amount spent to acquire the freehold of the property.